ajithvcoder/E2EMLOps/README.md

 Performance metrics, including latency and stress test results.

 ### Pending for Deployment 1
-- Workflow to train on pull request and store to s3-dev and compare with prod model accuracy and comment in github actions
+Code
 - Torchserve not giving proper predictions even for true class, check it - look later - check if its the preprocessing issue
+- Transfer_mar should transfer .pt file and accuracy text file to s3. it can be used for gradio, lambda and accuracy checking
+- Update Workflow to train on pull request and store to s3-dev and compare with prod model accuracy and comment in github actions

-- Workflow to train on push request and store to s3-stage
+- Update Workflow to train on push request and store to s3-stage for deployment
+- After stress test move from stage to prod
 - Comment on the commit with cml for stress test results

-- After stress test move from stage to prod
+Docs
 - Architecture diagram
 - Screenshots of deployment and video